deathworlders/online/content/book/deathworlders/chapter-28-misfits.md

 Allison just gave him a get-to-the-point stare while behind her, Xiù and Julian exchanged a glance.

 “Look-” he continued “The other would-be crews competing against you?
 They’re *fine*.
 If they don’t get the job, it’ll be like whatever to them, right?
-They’re not Abductees, they don’t fuckin’... they’ll still *fit*.
+They’re not Abductees, they don’t fuckin’...they’ll still *fit*.
 Right?
 Now have *any* of you given serious thought to what’s gonna happen or how you’re gonna do if you don’t earn this?”

 They hadn’t.
 He could read it in all three of their faces, but he waited for them all to look at each other, come to the same conclusion, and return their attention to him.
 “Then for the love of Elvis please, *please* listen to me, and listen good ‘cause I’ve only got the one chance to tell you this stuff.”